Junior stock market trades skyrocket 155% in one year, study finds - ExBulletin

 Junior stock market trades skyrocket 155% in one year, study finds

-The companies are looking to capitalize on a vibrant UK tech sector, with M&A deals worth $ 8.4 billion in the 12 months to September, up from $ 3.3 billion in the same period last year, found the UHY Hacker Young accounting group.
+Firms have sought to capitalize on a vibrant UK tech sector, with M&A deals worth $ 8.4 billion in the 12 months to September, up from $ 3.3 billion in the same period last year , found the UHY Hacker Young accounting group.

 The researchers said the surge in transaction value was due to private equity and international conglomerates who picked up AIM-listed tech companies that had performed strongly during the pandemic.